jhajek/Linux-text-book-part-1/ITMO456-draft.md

 7.	vi and editors and bash shell

-8. Shell scripting
+8. Basic Shell scripting
+   * if statements
+   * for loops
+   * System variables
+   * Passing Variables into scripts

 9. Package installation – yum apt-get (soon to be dns replace yum)

-10. Symlins and file types
+10. Symlinks and file types
    * Stdin and stdout and stderr

 11. Find and grep